 Pride flags: All of the flags you might see at Pride and what they mean

-Some of these flags may not be familiar to everyone, so PinkNews brings you a look at all of the wonderfully bright and diverse flags you might see at Pride celebrations this summer.
+Some of these flags may not be familiar to everyone, so PinkNews brings you a look at the many wonderfully bright and diverse designs.

 Let’s start with a familiar one.